JackLawhorn/Heavens-Above-Gardens-Below/Posts/Duchy of Stilts.md

 ---

-The Duchy of Stilts is a coastal district on the southern shore of [[Omphalos, the City of Gardens]] and that has grown along the [[Sun Coast]].
-Standing on stilt-like wooden pilings above the tides of the [[Sink]], it is a major hub of commerce and transportation for not only the City but the [[Known World]].
+The Duchy of Stilts is a coastal district of [[Omphalos, the City of Gardens]] and that was founded around the sound at which the river [[Torrente]] meets the [[Sink]] and has grown along the [[Sun Coast]].
+Standing on stilt-like wooden pilings above the tides of the Sink, it is a major hub of commerce and transportation for not only the City but the [[Known World]].
 Founded and controlled by the [[Fisher Queens]], it is also home to a number of other factions.

 ## History of the Duchy